ascoppa/theguidetocuba.io/content.md

 dependencies.

 dep uses a `.gems` file to list the required gems with their version number.
-This file will be created automotically the first time you add a gem to the list.
+This file will be created automatically the first time you add a gem to the list.

 To add Cuba to this list, use: